gustavopin/trunfo-project/README.md

 - percapta is a variable to indicate BIP/ per person of the city and is calculated by dividing the total BIP and population.
 - Population density is expressed by the variable "dens" and is calculated by dividing the total population by the area of the city.
 - There are 7 variables to show results for the comparisons that the program will do at the final stage of the game.
 They are both float and int depending on what type the original was (pop1 and pop2 are int, so res_pop will be too).
-- The comparison is a simple CARD1 > CARD2, there are no ifs, elses our fors.
+- The comparison is done with if/else functions.
+- The message at the end will show the card won, the name of the city and the value of the chosen category.